Menu

 What Constitutes a Gift

 To answer one of the questions from the intro, yes, if you receive a gift, there is typically a tax associated with it.
-However, there are certain kinds of gifts that are exempted from this tax.
+However, certain kinds of gifts are exempt from this tax.
 Additionally, everyone gets a “free” £3,000 to give away tax-free each year.

 Exempted gifts include small gifts under £250 each, wedding gifts, gifts to a spouse, gifts to charity, gifts to political parties, and gifts that cover living costs.